Official Diagnostic Criteria

 ICD11: In 2018 the World Health Organization approved a new diagnosis of Prolonged Grief Disorder.
 Guidelines for this diagnosis include the occurrence of a “persistent and pervasive grief response characterized by longing for the deceased or persistent preoccupation with the deceased accompanied by intense emotional pain (e.g. sadness, guilt, anger, denial, blame, difficulty accepting the death, feeling one has lost a part of one’s self, an inability to experience positive mood, emotional numbness, difficulty in engaging with social or other activities)”.
 You can find the full guideline here.

 DSM 5: In 2020 the American Psychiatric Association approved a new diagnosis of Prolonged Grief Disorder.
-The official announcement is pending.
 The criteria for this disorder are more specific; however our data and that of others confirm that they harmonize well.
 DSM V PGD requires the occurrence of a persistent and pervasive grief response characterized by persistent longing or yearning and/or preoccupation with the deceased accompanied by at least 3 of 8 additional symptoms that include disbelief, intense emotional pain, feeling of identity confusion, avoidance of reminders of the loss, feelings of numbness, intense loneliness, meaninglessness or difficulty engaging in ongoing life.

 Differential diagnosis: PGD is most often confused with depression.
 There is solid evidence that treatment for depression is far less helpful than targeted grief treatment so this difference is important.
 Core symptoms of PGD are persistent yearning and preoccupation with the deceased whereas core symptoms of depression are pervasive “free-floating” sadness and loss of interest and pleasure.
 These differences can help you distinguish grief from depression.